top of page

 'Because of the advocacy work of these volunteers and others in the community to change the legislation in Queensland, we now have far greater access to identifying information.
 Jigsaw has gone on to support more than 50,000 people with their search and reunion and exploring their adoption experience.'

-Jigsaw volunteer Heather H is this year celebrating her 16th year of voluntary service with the organisation and credits her desire to become involved to the benefits she herself derived from Jigsaw.
+Jigsaw volunteer Heather H is celebrating her many years of voluntary service with the organisation and credits her desire to become involved to the benefits she herself derived from Jigsaw.

 'I joined Jigsaw in 1999 as a mother who had reconnected with her first born, who was seeking support,' Heather said.